DjoserGenomics/djosergenomics.github.io/_posts/2025-08-07-Scroll-3-Khufus-Calculations.md

 - Precise **read locations** on the genome.
 - Working on **splicing**.
-- Using any other tools that use a BAM alignment files.
+- Using any other tools that use BAM alignment files.

 For bulk RNA-seq focused on quantification, **pseudoalignment offers an optimal balance between speed and accuracy**, which is exactly why we’re using Kallisto in this tutorial.

-> If you want to learn more about alignment vs pseudoalignment (Kallisto), check out this [Awesome Video from DIY.transcriptomics](https://diytranscriptomics.com/project/lecture-02#part-3---a-discussion-of-traditional-and-alignment-free-pseudoalignment-methods-for-quantifying-gene-expression).
+> If you want to learn more about alignment vs pseudoalignment (Kallisto), check out this <a href="https://diytranscriptomics.com/project/lecture-02#part-3---a-discussion-of-traditional-and-alignment-free-pseudoalignment-methods-for-quantifying-gene-expression" target="_blank">Awesome Video from DIY.transcriptomics</a>.

 ---

-## ▶️ <a id='installing-kallisto-on-google-colab'> Installing Kallisto on Google Colab </a>
+## <a id='installing-kallisto-on-google-colab'> Installing Kallisto on Google Colab </a>

 To run Kallisto in Google Colab, we need to install it manually using Conda.